RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 Paid Time Off is six weeks or 240 hours annually, accrued on an hourly basis.
 It resets every year and up to 50 percent can be borrowed in advance. (e.g. on Jan 1 you can borrow up to 3 weeks of PTO)

 PTO requests where you will be out of office for two weeks or fewer will generally be approved by default.
 However, you should always notify management by email at least three weeks prior to taking the time off.
 In addition, add an "OOO" event to your calendar for your days off so it can be accounted for during resource planning.
 If management plans to deny PTO, they must give you two weeks notice.
-Do not forget to add the time to Freckle at the start of your absence.
+Do not forget to add the time to Noko at the start of your absence.

 PTO requests with a length of greater than two weeks (10 business days) will not be approved by default, but can be approved after discussion with management.
 The best way to get this type of request approved would be to give more advance notice.